Home > Knowledge

 Practical Insight: Stability Over Peak Efficiency

-In theory, some compact plate heat exchangers offer higher initial U-values.
+In theory, some compact plate heat exchangers may offer higher initial U-values.
+In reality, sludge systems rarely operate under ideal conditions.

 A slightly lower peak U-value with stable operation often results in higher annual heat recovery.